1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 <div class='weekly-top-percent full-width'></div>

-Looking at the super hero sequels at the top of the scatter plot, I initially thought this trend was being driven caused by Hollywood becoming increasingly hit driven.
+Looking at the superhero sequels at the top of the scatter plot, I initially thought this trend was being driven caused by Hollywood trying to engineer bigger and bigger returns from hit blockbusters.

-But the pattern a little more complicated:
+But the pattern is a little more complicated:

 ### Yearly distribution of box office receipts by year

 <div class='year-distribution full-width'></div>

 While the biggest movies have taken a larger share of ticket sales of the last decade, there hasn't been a smooth increase in top-heaviness over the last 30 years.

 In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happen regularly.

-What's changed is more smoothly over time is
+What

 ### Movies are making more of their money opening week